 Starting Asset Amount

-For the projections of accumulated deficiencies, the value of assets at the start of the projection shall be set equal to the approximate value of statutory reserves at the start of the projection plus the allocated amount of PIMR attributable to the assets selected.
-Assets shall be valued consistently with their annual statement values.
-The amount of such asset values shall equal the sum of the following items, all as of the start of the projection:
+For the projections of accumulated deficiencies, at the start of the projection, the amount of assets valued consistently with their annual statement values shall be set equal to:

 Any hedge instruments held in support of the contracts being valued; and

 An amount of assets held in the general account equal to the approximate value of statutory reserves as of the start of the projections less the amount in (i).

+The allocated amount of PIMR attributable to the assets selected.

 If the amount of initial general account assets is negative, the model should reflect a projected interest expense.
 General account assets chosen for use as described above shall be selected on a consistent basis from one reserve valuation hereunder to the next.